Zafra mitriformis

 Zafra mitriformis is a species of sea snail in the family Columbellidae, the dove snails.

 Description

-The length of the shell attains 3 mm, its diameter 2 mm.
+The length of the shell attains 3 mm, its diameter is 2 mm.

+(Original description in Latin) The shell is mitriform, thickened in the middle, and white, with a dark brown band along the sutures.
+The body whorl is tinged with red at the base and is encircled at the periphery by a narrow red transverse line.
+The shell has 6.5 whorls, which are rather flat and longitudinally plicate.
+The plications are strong, oblique, and somewhat distant from one another.
+The body whorl is constricted anteriorly and obliquely sulcate.

 Distribution

 This marine species occurs in the Sea of Japan.